AustinWise/DinnerKillPoints/README.md

 It is an allusion to
 [Dragon Kill Points](https://en.wikipedia.org/wiki/Dragon_kill_points),
-a system used in World of Warcraft and similar games to decide gets the loot from the dragon.
+a system used in World of Warcraft and similar games to decide who gets the loot from the dragon.